FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/dart/style.md

 ### DO use trailing commas on all tree structures longer than one line.

 Without trailing commas, code that builds widget trees or similar types of code tends to be hard to read.
-Adding the trailing commas allows `dartfmt` to do its job correctly.
+Adding the trailing commas allows `dart format` to do its job correctly.

 #### Without trailing commas: